demidovich/docker-images/images/php-fpm/7.4-alpine/README.md

 * queue
 * scheduler

-Caching is enabled by the **APP_CACHE_ENABLE** environment variable.
+Caching is enabled by the **APP_CACHE_ENABLE** environment flag.
 This executes the commands:

 * php artisan config:cache
 * php artisan route:cache
 * php artisan view:cache

-Example of a Dockerfile for laravel application.
+Example of a Dockerfile for laravel application:

 ```dockerfile
 FROM demidovich/php-fpm:7.4-alpine